 I was speaking to the a president of a family business recently who said:

 Example: “Sue, I’m only going to check the daily sales stats weekly, but I want to make sure that you do it daily.
-What I look for are these three factors.
+What I look for are these three factors [list factors].
 They allow me to follow up on the specific accounts that are weak.
-You may already be doing this too, but I want to reinforce that I’m not going to do it anymore so there will be no double check.
+You may already be doing this too, but I want to reinforce that I’m not going to do it anymore so there will be no double checks.
 Can you take this on?”

-- Get them to restate in writing what you said (to make sure they understood your instruction).
+2. Get them to restate in writing what you said.
+This ensures that they understood your instruction.
 Revise if necessary.

 Controlled delegation is an important management tool.
 The more you use it, the more time you will gain back and be able to do the things that are really important, the things that only you can do.

 Bellrock is a management consulting and change management firm where remarkable is expected.
 If you found this article valuable, don’t be stingy.
 Share!